AdroitAnandAI/Scalable-ML-with-Spark/README.md

 _Scalable Machine Learning using Spark MLlib on Standalone Cluster, AWS EMR with Docker &amp; Nvidia RAPIDS Accelerator_

-To understand the context and history of Spark, head over to my blog here: https://towardsdatascience.com/indian-accent-speech-recognition-2d433eb7edac
+To understand the context and history of Spark, head over to my blog here:<br>
+https://towardsdatascience.com/indian-accent-speech-recognition-2d433eb7edac